How do you get published?

 Your agent will send the pitches to publishers and, therefore, will also receive the rejection letters.
 If you don’t want to read rejections, you don’t have to.

-There is a high counsel at each publishing company that decides if your book is worthy.
+There is a high counsel at each traditional publisher that decides whether your book is worthy.
 This counsel is called the publishing board or pub board.

 But before you face the pub board, you have to win over the acquisition editor.
 Acquisition editors act as gatekeepers for the pub board.
 They say “no” to most of the books, but they become advocates for the books they say “yes” to.